Miroslav Klose: Rheindorf Altach

 On 17 June 2022, it was announced that Klose would take over as head coach of Austrian Bundesliga club Rheindorf Altach.
 His debut on 16 July was a 3–1 win at third-tier TWL Elektra in the first round of the Austrian Cup, followed eight days later by a 2–1 loss away to TSV Hartberg on the first day of the league season.
+In March 2023, Altach parted ways with Klose.

+1. FC Nürnberg

+On 11 June 2024, 2.
+Bundesliga club 1.
+FC Nürnberg announced Klose as their new head coach.

 Player profile

 Style of play

 A prolific goalscorer, Klose was a large and powerful striker who was known in particular for his ability in the air as a centre-forward, due to his strength, timing, elevation and heading accuracy, as well as his finishing ability.
 In his prime, he was also a quick player who was known for his turn of pace, movement, and positional sense in the penalty area, which enabled him to lose his markers and get on the end of crosses.
 In addition to his physical attributes, he possessed good technique and hold-up play with his back to goal, and was capable of creating space for other players, or setting-up goals for teammates in addition to scoring them himself, due to his tactical intelligence and ability to interpret the game.
-He was also known for his dedication and correct behaviour on the pitch.
+He was also known for his dedication and good behaviour on the pitch.